Exabyte-io/icet/doc/userguide/source/advanced/parallel_monte_carlo.rst

 Finally, a `multiprocessing Pool object <https://docs.python.org/3.7/library/m ultiprocessing.html#multiprocessing.pool.Pool>`_ is created.
-At this step, the number of processes are specified.
+At this step, the number of processes is specified.
 It is typically advisable to use the same number of processes as available cores.
 The simulation is started by mapping the sets of parameters to the run function: